Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/shiori-entry.md

 It all came to a head in one final statement:

+> Thank you for being a part of my amnesiac story!
 > But the question is: Did I really have amnesia?

 ### Chapter 2